yzengal/PrivacyComputingCourse/Lecture4_HE/README.md

 \end{aligned}
 $$

-Moreover, there are additional security requirements:
+Moreover, there are additional **security requirements**:
 + For query user, Tom, the only thing he knows from Alice and Bob is $NN$;
 + For data holders, Alice and Bob, they can only know their own dataset;
 + The query object, $q$, can be revealed to any participant, both Alice and Bob.

-Notice: if there are more than two distinct objects in $X \cup Y$ that achieve the same nearest distance, any one can be retrieved as the query answer.
+**Notice:** if there are more than two distinct objects in $X \cup Y$ that achieve the same nearest distance, any one can be retrieved as the query answer.

 #### 1.2 Methodology: Partially Secure Algorithm (PSA)

 To solve the **ANNQ** problem, we propose a secure and efficient algorithm as follows:

 1. The query user (Tom) sends the query object $q$ to the data holders (Alice and Bob);

 2. After receiving the query object, both Alice and Bob can compute the nearest neighbor to the query object $q$ within their local dataset, say $o^{\ast}$ and $p^{\ast}$.

 3. Next, we only need to **securely** pick the nearest one between $o^{\ast}$ and $p^{\ast}$, which is very similar to **The Millionaire Problem**.
 The key distinction lies in the fact that, in the ANNQ problem, neither Alice nor Bob can know the comparison result, whereas in the millionaire problem, either Alice or Bob is privy to the outcome of the comparison.
-Therefore, we can leverage **Homomorphic Encryption** (i.e., the BGV scheme in [Microsoft SEAL](https://github.com/microsoft/SEAL)) to tackle the problem as follows.
+Therefore, we can leverage **Homomorphic Encryption** (i.e., the BGV scheme in [Microsoft SEAL](https://github.com/microsoft/SEAL)) to tackle the problem as follows:

     + Key generation: the query user (Tom) generates the public key $pk$ and secret key $sk$, and he will broadcast the public key $pk$ to the data holders (Alice and Bob).